List of fatwas: 2020s

-On 28 March 2025, scholars from the International Union of Muslim Scholars issued a fatwa that stated, "jihad against the [Israeli] occupation is an individual obligation upon every capable Muslim" while calling upon every Muslim governments to "intervene immediately" through military, economic and political means.
+On 28 March 2025, scholars from the International Union of Muslim Scholars issued a fatwa that stated, "jihad against the [Israeli] occupation is an individual obligation upon every capable Muslim" while calling upon every Muslim government to "intervene immediately" through military, economic and political means.
 In response, the Grand Mufti of Egypt, Nazir Ayyad, rejected the fatwa and called the action "irresponsible".
 He added that such actions may "endanger the security of societies and the stability of Muslim states."